aiplanethub/5-week_Data_Science_Bootcamp/week-0/148-Day 1: Data Structures – Lists and Tuples.md

   * 3.14
   * Mom

 * **Well, this is my list.
-You could make your own list & include whatever you want in it.** So, in my list, I have included what I do early in the morning, the city I live in, my mobile number, the value of pi to two digits, and mom.
+You could make your list & include whatever you want in it.** So, in my list, I have included what I do early in the morning, my city, my mobile number, the value of pi to two digits, and mom.
 It has different types of data – strings, float, and integer.

 * **Well, this is the kind of flexibility Python List provides.
 It can hold different types of data types.
-Declaring a List is fairly straightforward.
-You use square bracket (\[]) and separate the items by a comma.** Let me write an example -
+Declaring a List is pretty straightforward.
+You use square brackets (\[]) and separate the items by a comma.** Let me write an example -
 A = \["Brush", "Leuven", 48851964400, 3.14, "Mom"]

 * **Lists are mutable.** Say if you want to change some item on a List, you can do that.
-For example, if I don’t like  ‘Brush’’, and want to replace this with ‘Morning Walk’, I can do it –
+For example, if I don’t like ‘Brush’, and want to replace this with ‘Morning Walk’, I can do it –
   A = \["Morning Walk", "Leuven", 48851964400, 3.14, "Mom"]
 * Some **essential features** of Python lists are:
   * Collection of values